 Once again Margaret Rogerson has created a really interesting world.
 This story is much darker in feeling which is portrayed really well by the cover.
 Artemisia is a rather dark soul even before a revenant takes residence inside of her body.
 Possessed by an ashrim, an evil spirit, when she was a child, her parents kept her locked in a shed for years.
 It was only by burning her hands in a fire that she removed the spirit, but the horrors of her past have left scars, both internal and external.
 I really liked her evolution from solitary scared girl to a young woman who decides to fight instead of surrender to evil.

 Written during the pandemic I drew a parallel between the spirits ravaging Artemisia’s world and the virus which is ravaging our own lives.
 Artemisia stepped out of her comfort zone, her solitariness, and leaned on the people around her and trusted in others to help her fight her battles.
 In comparison, I wish our real world chose to fight the virus together instead of skirmishing individually about vaccinations and masks.
 However, unlike my world and all that’s going on within it, it was nice to see her conquer evil.
 The way the novel ended I felt like the author may have left the door open for another book?
 I kind of hope so.
 I am now invested and would love to see where these characters lead us next. ❤️❤️❤️❤️

 I received a copy of this book through NetGalley for my honest review and it was honest.

-Click this link to purchase!* Sorcery of Thorns
+Click this link to purchase this book!* Vespertine

-Copyright 2019 Deborah Kehoe The Reading Chick All Rights Reserved
+Copyright 2021 The Reading Chick All Rights Reserved

-*Amazon Associate- if you purchase the book through the above link, I receive a small stipend.
+*Amazon Associate- if you purchase this book through the above link I’ll receive a small stipend.